Phasing Out Synthetic Food Colors

 You May Also Like

-The Debate Over Synthetic Colourings: A Growing Concern The issue of artificial food colourings has been a contentious one, with...
+The Growing Concern Over Artificial Dyes The use of artificial dyes in food products has been a topic of controversy...

-The US Department of Health and Human Services has announced plans to phase out petroleum-based synthetic food dyes from the...
+The US Department of Health and Human Services (HHS) announced on Monday that Kennedy plans to announce the phasing out...

 About news